 36. COMMITTEE AND POLICY UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013

-The company has constituted Internal Complaints Committee under and as per the SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.
-Duringthe year under review no instance of complaint or report under the said Act wasregistered with the company.
+The Company has constituted Internal Complaints Committee under and as per the SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.
+Duringthe year under review Company has not received any complaint under the Policy forPrevention of Sexual Harassment of the Company.

 37. WHISTLE BLOWER POLICY / VIGIL MECHANISM